Skip to main content

 Is it possible to obtain a mortgage in France as an American?

-Yes, but it is more complex than for a French resident.
+Yes, but it is more involved than for a French resident.
 French banks require a down payment of 20 to 30% of the price, an employment contract (local or foreign depending on the bank), and proof of income over 2-3 years.
-International banks present in France (HSBC, BNP, Societe Generale) have specialized departments for non-residents.
-Processing times are longer (6-8 weeks versus 4 for a resident).
+International banks present in France (HSBC, BNP, Société Générale) have specialised departments for non-residents.
+Processing takes longer (6-8 weeks against 4 for a resident).

 Why is a bilingual property hunter essential for an American buyer?